LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 • Can be completed in about 18 months

-Often, LMFTs use a practice called cognitive behavioral therapy with their clients.
+Often, LMFTs use cognitive behavioral therapy with their clients.
 In this goal-oriented approach, an LMFT helps clients learn how beliefs, feelings and thoughts are affecting their actions.
 The LMFT teaches them to recognize destructive patterns and work to change them.

-LMFTs may work with individuals one-on-one who are going through couple- or family-related issues, with multiple related parties on a one-on-one basis, or with couples or groups together in the same room.
+LMFTs may work with individuals one-on-one who are going through couple- or family-related issues, with multiple related parties one-on-one, or with couples or groups together in the same room.
 Even when they’re working with an individual, the LMFT focuses on family or couple dynamics to guide recommendations.
 LMFTs may work in conjunction with social workers, especially when there are family issues such as abuse or addiction present.

 What Are LPCs and What Do They Do?